reactive-angular/ngnl-demo/README.md

 ### distribution/index.html
 The distribution manager, tells us when our orders ship, and when stock is received.

+### taskapi/index.html
+The task api, allowing you to send test commands.

 * * *

 This code, as a whole should not be used in production environments and is solely intended as a